“But let him ask in faith, with no doubting, for he who doubts is like a wave of the sea driven and tossed by the wind”

 with no doubting,

 The idea behind the Greek word for “doubting” is to separate throughout or wholly.
-When people doubt God, they discriminate against Him and are divided in their own mind.
+When people doubt God, they discriminate against Him and are divided in their own minds.
 They separate themselves from God.
 They prefer their own beliefs to God’s Word.

 To doubt is to be in a critical state of mind.
 This person disputes what he sees and thus hesitates to embrace the facts.
 His separation of what he believes is likely from what he believes is not viable.
-If he deems it not possible from a human standpoint, he does not believe that God will answer that prayer.
-His idea of prayer revolves around human possibility, not whether God will supernaturally intervene on his behalf.
+If he deems it impossible from a human standpoint, he does not believe that God will answer that prayer.
+His idea of prayer revolves around the human possibility, not whether God will supernaturally intervene on his behalf.

 for he who doubts is like a wave of the sea driven and tossed by the wind